Intimacy After Mastectomy: A Women’s Guide

 • Breathing: Calm anxiety and stay present.

-Communication for Intimacy After Mastectomy
+Communication and Support for Intimacy Recovery

 Open communication is key to intimacy recovery after mastectomy, with partners and professionals.